markdist/markdist.github.com/location.md

 We also provide:
 * Cross-docking in Fier and Korça
-* Sub-distributors in Saranda, Kukës, Peshkopia, Burreli, Lezha, Korça, Fieri, Tropoja, Himara and Durrës
+* Sub-distr ibutors in Saranda, Kukës, Peshkopia, Burreli, Lezha, Korça, Fieri, Tropoja, Himara and Durrës

 <p>
 <div align="center">